Early myoclonic encephalopathy

-Early myoclonic encephalopathy (EME) is a rare neonatal-onset epilepsy developmental and epileptic encephalopathy (DEE) with an onset at neonatal period or during the first 3 months of life.
+Early myoclonic encephalopathy (EME) - now referred to as Early Infantile Developmental and Epileptic Encephalopathy (EIDEE) - is a rare neonatal-onset epilepsy developmental and epileptic encephalopathy (DEE) with an onset at neonatal period or during the first 3 months of life.
 This syndrome is now included as part of the Early infantile developmental and epileptic encephalopathy (EIDEE) under the 2022 ILAE (International League Against Epilepsy) syndrome classification.

 Epidemiology

 The prevalence estimates among EME are of <1 / 1 000 000.